St. John’s, Antigua Cruise Port Guide: Top Things to Do for Cruise Travelers

 You can read my full guide to the Antigua Rainforest Zipline here for tips and everything to expect during your visit.

-Antigua is more than beaches — it’s history, adventure, and culture wrapped in one island.
-From sipping cocktails at Dickenson Bay to dancing at Shirley Heights, your St. John’s Antigua cruise day can be tailored to your vibe.
-Plan smart: know travel times, budget for taxis and entry fees, and prepare for the Caribbean sun.
+Antigua is more than beaches — it’s history, adventure, and culture wrapped into one island.
+From sipping cocktails at Dickenson Bay to dancing at Shirley Heights, your day ashore can be as relaxed or energetic as you want it to be.
+This St Johns Antigua cruise port guide is designed to help you plan smart, understand travel times, and budget for taxis and entry fees so you can make the most of every hour.